Social media for nonprofits – sounds like too much work with no time in hand? The reality can be different though. Read on!

 While there’s no single percentage that’s right for every organization, the overarching idea is to inspire and motivate people, rather than solely asking for donations.
 Think about the pages you follow online.
 Chances are, you follow many for their entertaining content – whether that includes funny memes, inspiring photos, or educational resources.
 If a page constantly promotes itself without sharing anything of more substance, many people tend to tune out or unfollow.

 Along the same lines, be sure to spend time responding to people who comment on your nonprofit’s posts!
 This helps create a two-way dialogue where your followers feel appreciated and heard.

 There’s an old saying that goes, “When it’s everyone’s responsibility, it’s no one’s responsibility.”
-Avoid ambiguity by assigning one person to manage your organization’s social media.
-Or, take turns managing social media duties with clearly defined shifts.
+Avoid ambiguity by assigning one social media manager to manage your online presence.
+Or, take turns managing these duties with clearly defined shifts.

 Other staff and volunteers can contribute valuable ideas and share content for posting.
-But, clearly assigning one person to post on social media and manage comments and messages will help ensure nothing slips through the cracks.
+But, clearly assigning one person to post online and manage comments and messages will help ensure nothing slips through the cracks.

-To avoid burnout, you could manage social media in rotating shifts.
+To avoid burnout, you could manage your online accounts in rotating shifts.
 For example, one person might handle weekdays and another might monitor social media on weekends.
 Or, two staff members might take turns managing social media duties every other week.
 Be mindful that this type of arrangement requires seamless communication as well as alignment on what to post and how to respond to messages.